Cherry Park in Lake Forest got a huge re-do opening in early 2021 as a universally accessible playground.

 - Basketball half-court

-- Official City of Lake Forest website
+- Official City of Lake Forest website for Cherry Park

 - Nearest public library branch: El Toro Library